BENT BUT NOT BROKEN

-After the storm, many wondered whether the town would recover and if so, would it ever be the same.
+After the storm, many wondered whether the town would recover and, if so, whether it would ever be the same.
 Through great determination and spirit, and with a lot of help from our friends, the town recovered.
 It may not be exactly the same, but new trees were planted, homes and buildings repaired, and the spire atop Christ Chapel stands tall once more.

-Today passersby would never know twenty years ago an F3 tornado ripped through town causing such devastation in its wake.
-Our trees are growing tall, we have a new public library and community center, the churches rebuilt, and our town is growing.
+Today passersby would never know twenty-five years ago, an F3 tornado ripped through town, causing such devastation in its wake.
+Our trees are growing tall, and we have a new public library and community center, the churches rebuilt, and our town is growing.

 Today we remember where we’ve been, what we’ve lost, and what we’ve gained.

 The weather conditions were very different from Comfrey to St. Peter in comparison to other parts of Minnesota.
 An unusual warm front was sitting over southern Minnesota from Windom to just north of St. Peter.
 Toward the Twin Cities, it was cold and windy with temperatures in the 40s, but it was humid with temperatures up to 70 degrees in this region.
 Given the extreme differences in temperatures, moisture, and wind directions in the two air masses, trouble was brewing.